d-eisen/portfolio/content/dincl.md

 <!-- ![Design Session Slide](/dincl/img/SherpasSummary.png "Design Session Slide") -->
 <!-- Quote from Grace Simrall -->
 # Next Steps
 The results of the Design Jam were presented at a meeting with representatives from the National Digital Inclusion Alliance (NDIA) as well as corporate stakeholders affiliated with low cost internet services.
+The meeting was open the the community and was attended by members of the IxDA community, city officials, and others.

 Officials from the NDIA commented that the work being done in Louisville related to Digital Inclusion was "groundbreaking."
-Specifically, the work was described as "the first of its kind."
-Specifically the research efforts about which the NDIA remarked that "no other city was doing this".
+Specifically, the process of performing deep stakeholder research regarding people specific issues in attempting to cross the divide was described as "the first of its kind."
+The NDIA remarked that "no other city was doing this".
+The research work was being described as having national significance.

 The work of Metro Louisville's Digital Inclusion Plan continues.
 The Office of Performance Improvement & Innovation recently posted two <a href= "https://medium.com/louisville-metro-opi2/digital-inclusion-design-jam-part-1-the-process-d1259443afb5">articles</a> on Medium summarizing the Digital Inclusion Design Jam process.
-The city has also announced that it is planning <a href="https://twitter.com/edblayney/status/1136276396341420032">grant funded challenges</a> to attract partners help develop the ideas from the Design Jam into realized programs.
+The city has also announced that it will <a href="https://twitter.com/edblayney/status/1136276396341420032">to offer grant funded challenges</a> to attract partners help develop the ideas from the Design Jam into realized programs.